steqeq/0000/docs/how-to/fine-tuning-llms/triton-kernel-performance-optimization.rst

 Inference can see large improvements on AMD GPUs by utilizing
 \`torch._inductor.config.freezing=True`/TORCHINDUCTOR_FREEZING=1, which
-inlines weights as constants and enables constant folding optimizations.
+in-lines weights as constants and enables constant folding optimizations.

-Enabling inductor’s cpp_wrapper might improve overhead.
-This generates C++ code which launches Triton binaries directly with hipModuleLaunchKernel and relies on hipification.
+Enabling ``inductor``’s cpp_wrapper might improve overhead.
+This generates C++ code which launches Triton binaries directly with ``hipModuleLaunchKernel`` and relies on `hipification`.

-For NHWC convolutions workloads ``torch._inductor.config.layout_optimization=True`` or ``TORCHINDUCTOR_LAYOUT_OPTIMIZATION=`` can help be enforcing channels_last format throughout the graph avoiding any additional transposes added by inductor.
+For NHWC convolutions workloads ``torch._inductor.config.layout_optimization=True`` or ``TORCHINDUCTOR_LAYOUT_OPTIMIZATION=`` can help be enforcing channels_last format throughout the graph avoiding any additional transposes added by ``inductor``.
 Note that ``PYTORCH_MIOPEN_SUGGEST_NHWC=1`` is recommended if using this.

-Extracting the Triton kernel ``TORCH_COMPILE_DEBUG`` creates a ``torch_compile_debug/`` directory at current path, in the ``output_code.py`` the code-strings for the triton kernels that are defined.
+Extracting the Triton kernel ``TORCH_COMPILE_DEBUG`` creates a ``torch_compile_debug/`` directory at current path, in the ``output_code.py`` the code-strings for the Triton kernels that are defined.
 Manual work is then required to strip out the kernel and create kernel compilation and launch via Triton.

-For advanced matmul/conv config tuning, the inductor-gemm-tuner can help.
-This implements the triton conv/mm implementations used upstream and allows specification of inputs and config tuning search space if new tunings are found can be added to the autotune list.
+For advanced ``matmul`` or ``conv`` configuration tuning, the ``inductor-gemm-tuner`` can help.
+This implements the Triton ``conv``/``mm`` implementations used upstream and allows specification of inputs and configuration tuning search space if new tunings are found that can be added to the auto-tune list.

 Miscellaneous
 =============

 Performance-critical HIP provides an environment variable, ``export HIP_FORCE_DEV_KERNARG=1``, that can put HIP kernel arguments directly to device memory to reduce the latency of accessing kernel arguments.
 It can reduce 2 to 3 μs for some kernels.
-Setting this variable for the FA decode containing splitK and reduced kernels can reduce the total time by around 6 μs in the benchmark test.
+Setting this variable for the FA decode containing ``splitK`` and reduced kernels can reduce the total time by around 6 μs in the benchmark test.

 Set the clock to deterministic.
 Use the command ``rocm-smi --setperfdeterminism 1900`` to set the max clock speed to 1900MHz instead of the default 2100MHz.
 This can reduce the chance of clock speed decrease due to chip high temperature by setting a lower cap.
 You can restore this setting to its default value with ``rocm-smi -r``.

-Set numa autobalance.
+Set `numa` auto-balance.
 Run the command ``cat /proc/sys/kernel/numa_balancing`` to check the current settings.
 An output of ``0`` indicates this setting is available.
 If output is ``1``, run the command ``sudo sh -c \\'echo 0 > /proc/sys/kernel/numa_balancing`` to set this.